ElectrifyPro/calcbot-docs/reference/commands.md

 # `c-help`

 Get information on how to use a command.
-For example, to learn about `c-calculate average`, run `c-help calculate average`.
+For example, to learn about `c-calculate stats`, run `c-help calculate stats`.
 All commands have aliases, which are alternative (always shorter) names for commands.
 You can find them in a command's help embed.

 For a list of all commands, run `c-help commands`.